-Usual boring bio stuff
+Usual boring bio stuff and a little about where I live.

 This is the Home Page of Paul Anslow.
 I reside in the village of Largs in the Lower Hunter Valley, NSW Australia.